openstack/zun/doc/source/objects.rst

     : Fields or remotable methods in some objects have changed.
 Make sure the versions of the objects has been bumped, and update the hashes in the static fingerprints tree (object_data).
 For more information, read http://docs.openstack.org/developer/zun/objects.html.

-This is an indication that me adding the 'foo' field to Cluster means I need to bump the version of Cluster, so I increase the version and add a comment saying what I changed in the new version:
+This is an indication that me adding the 'foo' field to Container means I need to bump the version of Container, so I increase the version and add a comment saying what I changed in the new version:

   .. code-block:: python